Harold Laski: Teacher

+is the best student I ever had."

 Ideology and political convictions

 Laski's early work promoted pluralism, especially in the essays collected in Studies in the Problem of Sovereignty (1917), Authority in the Modern State (1919), and The Foundations of Sovereignty (1921).
-He argued that the state should not be considered supreme since people could and should have loyalties to local organisations, clubs, labour unions and societies.
+He argued that the state should not be considered supreme since people could and should have loyalties to local organisations, clubs, labour unions, and societies.
 The state should respect those allegiances and promote pluralism and decentralisation.

 Laski became a proponent of Marxism and believed in a planned economy based on the public ownership of the means of production.
 Instead of, as he saw it, a coercive state, Laski believed in the evolution of co-operative states that were internationally bound and stressed social welfare.
 He also believed that since the capitalist class would not acquiesce in its own liquidation, the co-operative commonwealth was not likely to be attained without violence.
-However, he also had a commitment to civil liberties, free speech and association and representative democracy.
+He also had a commitment to civil liberties, free speech and association, and representative democracy.
 Initially, he believed that the League of Nations would bring about an "international democratic system".
-However, from the late 1920s, his political beliefs became radicalised, and he believed that it was necessary to go beyond capitalism to "transcend the existing system of sovereign states".
+From the late 1920s, his political beliefs became radicalised, and he believed that it was necessary to go beyond capitalism to "transcend the existing system of sovereign states".
 Laski was dismayed by the Molotov–Ribbentrop Pact of August 1939 and wrote a preface to the Left Book Club collection criticising it, titled Betrayal of the Left.

-Between the beginning of World War II in 1939 and the Attack on Pearl Harbor in 1941, which drew the United States into the war, Laski was a prominent voice advocating American support for the Allies, became a prolific author of articles in the American press, frequently undertook lecture tours in the US and influenced prominent American friends including Felix Frankfurter, Edward R. Murrow, Max Lerner, and Eric Sevareid.
+Between the beginning of World War II in 1939 and the attack on Pearl Harbor in 1941, which drew the United States into the war, Laski was a prominent voice advocating American support for the Allies, became a prolific author of articles in the American press, frequently undertook lecture tours in the United States and influenced prominent American friends including Felix Frankfurter, Edward R. Murrow, Max Lerner, and Eric Sevareid.
 In his last years, he was disillusioned by the Cold War and the 1948 Czechoslovak coup d'état.
-George Orwell described him thus: "A socialist by allegiance, and a liberal by temperament".

-Laski tried to mobilise Britain's academics, teachers and intellectuals behind the socialist cause, the Socialist League being one effort.
+George Orwell described him as a "socialist by allegiance, and a liberal by temperament".
+Laski tried to mobilise Britain's academics, teachers, and intellectuals behind the socialist cause, the Socialist League being one effort.
 He had some success but that element typically found itself marginalised in the Labour Party.